CosmWasm/docs-deprecated/tutorials/storage/indexes.md

  IndexedMap::new("tokens", indexes)
 ```

 Here of course, the namespace of the pk must match the one used during index(es) creation.
-And, we pass our
+And we pass our
-TokenIndexes(as a IndexList-type parameter) as second argument.
-Connecting in this way the underlying Map for the pk,
+TokenIndexes (as a IndexList-type parameter) as second argument, connecting in this way the underlying Map with the pk,
 with the defined indexes.

-o, IndexedMap (and the other Indexed* types) is just a wrapper / extension around Map, that provides a number of index
+IndexedMap (and the other Indexed* types) is just a wrapper / extension around Map, that provides a number of index
 functions and namespaces to create indexes over the original Map data.
 It also implements calling these index functions
 during value storage / modification / removal, so that you can forget about it and just use the indexed data.